OpenDiS/OpenDiS/doc/tutorials/binary_junction/binary_junction_by_python.md

 ### Binary Junction by Pure Python

+This example shows a binary junction formation simulation.
+The code can be run by

 ```bash
 Run OpenDiS in pure python mode (PyDiS) -- no compilation needed
 cd ~/Codes/OpenDiS.git/examples/03_binary_junction